brandonroberts/angular/aio/content/getting-started/index.md

 You don't need to install anything.
 You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
 StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.
 The accelerators are similar to what is offered by the Angular CLI when you are working locally.

-Tips for working in Stackblitz:
-* If you are logged in, Stackblitz will store your work, so you can take breaks and resume where you left off.
-If you have a Github account, you can connect that to Stackblitz.
-* If you want to save a snapshot of your work at a given point, create a fork.
-You can edit the name of your Stackblitz project to make it easier to return to your work (such as `getting-started-part1`).
-To display all of your forks, click on your name in the top bar.
-* If the preview pane isn't showing what you expect, save and then click the refresh button.
-* To copy a code example from this tutorial, click the icon at the top right of the code example box, which saves the example to the clipboard.
-Then you can paste it into Stackblitz.

 {@a components}
 ## Key concepts